-He was first awakened in 1980 (after retiring from the FBI) when he was pulled in as an investigator on the Dr. Jeffrey MacDonald case., an Army Green Beret soldier and physician accused of killing his wife and two young daughters in 1970.
+He was first awakened in 1980 (after retiring from the FBI) when he was pulled in as an investigator on the Dr. Jeffrey MacDonald case, which involved a man — who was an Army Green Beret soldier and physician — who accused of killing his wife and two young daughters in 1970.
 The details of this rather blatant case of star chamber injustice are here, but we are also interested in the big systemic issues Gunderson uncovered.

-Gunderson estimated that there are, in his words, “4 million practicing satanists in the U.S.” Again, we have semantics and definitions in play, as this could also encompass what I call Illuminists/Frankists/psychopaths as defacto satanists.
+Gunderson estimated that there are, in his words, “4 million practicing Satanists in the U.S.” Again, we have semantics and definitions in play, as this could also encompass what I call Illuminist/Frankist psychopaths as defacto Satanists.
 But the bottom line is that these elements are highly problematic, organized, evil and are powerfully embedded throughout the sistema.

 The Fayetteville ‘Cult’ and How Star Chamber Justice Works

 Her cult murdered Dr. MacDonald’s family for personal revenge without the permission of the leaders of this operation.
 The leaders — some of whom were high ranking military — were afraid that if the cult was identified as involved in the murders, it might expose the drug operation.
-They had the methods, the means and enough sistema control to frame Dr. MacDonald.
+They had the methods, the means and enough sistema-control stooges to frame Dr. MacDonald.

-Stoeckley identified as co-assailants Mitchell, Shelby Don Harris and Dwight Smith, who was the black male who often wore an Army jacket with E-6 sergeant stripes.
+Stoeckley identified as co-assailants Greg Mitchell and Shelby Don Harris, as well as Dwight Smith, who was the black man who often wore an Army jacket with E-6 sergeant stripes.
 She stated her drug-addled “cult” sacrificed animals and had a history of violence, including stabbings.
-Stoeckley named Greg Mitchell as the person who murdered Dr. MacDonald’s wife, Colette.
-Found under Colette’s fingernail was skin (now missing) and the blood type of Mitchell, not blood from Dr. MacDonald.
+Stoeckley named Mitchell as the person who murdered Dr. MacDonald’s wife, Colette.
+Found under Colette’s fingernail was skin (now missing) and the blood type of Mitchell — not blood from Dr. MacDonald.

 Dr. Thomas Noguchi, a world-renowned forensic pathologist, studied the evidence extensively and determined that multiple assailants were involved and that one of them was most likely left-handed.
 Mitchell was left-handed, but Dr. MacDonald was not.